 Today, Hoodsie Cups are sold at grocery stores in bags of 10.
 Since my memory of eating Hoodsies is so firmly coupled with the wooden spoon I thought there would be a stash of them in the bottom of the bag, but there wasn’t so I made do with a regular spoon, which didn’t feel right.
 Perhaps the wooden spoons are relegated to the convenience store ice cream freezer or ice cream truck?

 Wooden spoon or not, the Hoodsie Cup remains a clear New England favorite.
 I was reminded of this a few years ago when my family got together to celebrate the 97th birthday of my great-great Uncle Jim, and when it was time for dessert, my grandmother leaned over to me and gestured toward the table, which was laden with cakes, cookies, gelatin salads, and yes…the familiar red and white cups.
-“Go get something for yourself,” she urged, “but when you do, can you bring me back a Hoodsie?”
+“Go get something for dessert,” she urged, “and can you bring me back a Hoodsie?”

 I brought back two.